pippellia-btc/The-Problem-of-Spam/README.md

 **Rule 2:** _Client can only apply filters that are equal for all, otherwise they can choose what messages or opinions are allowed or not allowed._

 One of such filters, a tool that was not, but is now present in the toolbox of developers, is money.
-That is really an equal filter, as the value of money lies in the intersection of each person’s subjective values, coordinated by the market.
+That is really an equal filter, as the value of money lies in the intersection of each person’s subjective values.

 Given a message $m$ and a threshold $t$, the Client filters all messages such that
 $$donation(m) < t $$